-IBAM System validates , save the updated data to IB Database and displays result page.
+IBAM System validates save the updated data to IB Database and displays result page.

 IBAM shows Successful message and pending for Authorization approval process.

 Once approved IBAM will shows the changes that will be occurred on the Sub Category / Sub Child Category in BIB Navigation.